IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 Despite the Law Commission's recommendation to repeal *male-assaults-female*, the shortcomings of being addressed in other law, and the ineffectiveness of using the law for symbolic purposes, Amy Adams recommended not repealing *male-assaults-female* as a symbolic gesture.
 “Retaining the offence of male assaults female will ensure the law continues to acknowledge the seriousness of gendered violence even outside the context of family violence."[^6] However, retaining *male-assaults-female* also symbolises a willingness to discriminate against men and violate their right to equality under the law.

 ### Other concerns about male assaults female
 Men charged with *male-assaults-female* do not qualify for the more lenient 'bail of as right' provisions granted to persons charged with common assault.
+The *Bail Act 2000* provides that "A defendant is bailable as of right who is charged with an offence for which the maximum punishment is less than 3 years' imprisonment" unless the offence is male-assaults-female or assault on a family member.

 The *Criminal Investigations (Bodily Samples) Amendment Act 2009*  allowed investigators the ability to take bodily samples from people accused of *male assaults female*.
-They may not take bodily samples for the equivalent common assault.
+They may not take bodily samples from people chraged with common assault.

 ### History of male assaults female